MicrosoftDocs/azure-devops-docs/docs/boards/best-practices-agile-project-management.md

 Use the guidance provided in this article to get started.
 Light-weight

 > [!div class="checklist"]
-> - Configure your teams
+> - Configure your teams to support rollup of development user stories to project management feature deliverables
-> - Configure your sprints
+> - Define and work in a sprint cadence
-> - Choose the work item types you'll use
+> - Identify the work item types your teams will use to track work
-> - Review, prioritize, estimate, and update your product plan
+> - Develop your product plan
 > - Use tags to support queries and filtering
 > - Work in sprints
 > - Forecast and milestone planning